Spiritus Hermeticum: part three

 In the first part of this 12-part investigation we discussed the origins of Hermeticism, touched on the teachings of Hermes, and attempted to separate the Greek and Egyptian conceptions of the god variously known as Thoth, Theuth, Tat, and Tahuti.
 In part two we considered the origins and extent of the literature dealing with Hermetic philosophy known as the Corpus Hermeticum.
 In this third part we begin a detailed examination of the actual teachings of Hermes as they have come down to us; namely in the Poemander, the Asclepios and the various Hermetic fragments found in the Suidas, Stobaeus' Anthologium, as well as in the writings of the early Fathers of the Church, such as Lactantius and Cyril.

 Our principal aim, as we told you in part one, is to uncover the original truths the man Hermes taught to his disciples, and to distinguish these without fail from the half-truths and speculations grafted onto them over the centuries.
 For as we said in our first introduction, it is the Truth and nothing but the truth that matters to us, and we hope, to our loyal readers, no matter how unpalatable or unpopular it may be with those who, like the 16th century French Catholic, Franciscus Flussas Candalla, rejected the Asclepios on the grounds that it had been "tampered with by some impious pagan."
-We would add that there is no shortage of modern 'pagans' whose secular interpretations of Hermes' words amount to a more serious crime against truth than any amount of impiety on the part of those beyond the pale of the Christian Church!
+We would add that there is no shortage of modern 'pagans' whose secular interpretations of Hermes' words amount to a more serious crime against truth than any amount of impiety on the part of those beyond the pale of the Catholic Church!

 In the afterword accompanying part one we examined the early life and career of the colourful occultist—Dr Maurice Doreal—who was responsible for composing and promoting the fraud known as The Emerald Tablets of Thoth the Atlantean.
 In our second afterword we told you about the Shaver Mystery and other bizarre tales that influenced Doreal's ideas and teachings which ultimately led to the fabrication of the aforementioned tablets.
 In this part we conclude our investigation of his life and times, the occult order he founded, and begin our examination of his presumptuous imposture.